Jack-Punter/olcCodeJam2020_TheGreatMachine/README.md

 In order to do this call the vcvarsall.bat file within the visual studio install path.
 Below is an example on where this may be and shows the parameters required.
 `C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\VC\Auxiliary\Build\vcvarsall.bat x64`

+# Data Desk
+All files found in the data_desk folder are courtesy of Ryan Fleury: https://github.com/ryanfleury/data_desk